RustoMCSpit/awesome-linux-clap-list/README.md

 # awesome-linux-clap-list ![image](https://github.com/user-attachments/assets/b0504c63-a4f3-4edd-9dea-09e89b340beb)

-A list of FOSS clap plugins that work for Linux _(and Windows too but get Linux for your own sake, detailed belo)_.
-FOSS means "Free and Open Source Software", that basically means the source code is freely available to all so there will never be any payment or registration required (fuck iLok)
+A list of FOSS clap plugins that work for Linux (and Windows).

+*_FOSS means "Free and Open Source Software", that basically means the source code is freely available to all so there will never be any payment or registration required (fuck iLok)_

 You can download many of these here https://studiorack.github.io/studiorack-site

 You can upload plugins here https://open-audio-stack.github.io/open-audio-stack-site

-**(Bold are my recommended plugins)**
+**Bold are my recommended plugins**

 ### Plugin List
 - [Aeolus](https://github.com/Archie3d/aeolus_plugin) - Pipe organ synthesizer